flrnbc/Multithreaded-Neural-Network/dev-README.md

   Another solution would be to include a 'NULL' layer but found the above more convenient to implement.

+# Design issue with Perceptrons and Layers
+  Concerning backpropagation it makes more sense to build perceptrons from various layers.
+The point
+  is: we need to keep the results of both the affine linear transformation and after applying the (vectorized) activation function.

 # 'Global TODOs'
   + Where to use move semantics or passing by reference?